hyper/crypto-openapi/node-sdk/src/openapi/FeesApi.md

 let body:.FeesApiDeleteRequest = {
   // string
   id: "id_example",
-  // string | The ID of the connected Prism account you are making a request on behalf on. (optional)
+  // string | The ID of the connected Pluto account you are making a request on behalf on. (optional)
-  prism_account: "Prism-Account_example",
+  pluto_account: "Pluto-Account_example",
 };

 apiInstance._delete(body).then((data:any) => {